The application period for 2018 grants is now open.

-Budget - Provide a one-page budget and budget narrative describing how funding will be used to successfully carryout the project.
+Budget — All applications must be accompanied by an NIH standard budget page (Budget Form “page 4” only) and budget narrative (justification) describing how funding will be used to successfully carry out the project.
 Funds for one year cannot exceed $15,000.
-Applicants are expected to include project expenses that support the community partner’s role in the proposed project.
-Community partners can and should receive part of the grant funding directly or not, but cannot claim overhead or indirect costs as represented on proposed budget.
-Depending on the institution of CTRI member applicant outside of UCSD, there will be restrictions on allowable indirect costs.
+Applicants are expected to have a budget whereby funds are shared between the academic applicant and the community agency/partner; project expenses that will go to support the community partner’s role in the proposed project must be described.
+While community partners must receive part of the grant funding, the agencies cannot claim overhead or indirect costs as represented on the proposed budget.
+Depending on the home institution of the ACTRI member, there will be restrictions on allowable indirect costs (maximum 10 percent of the budget); UC San Diego Faculty applicants’ home departments will not receive the indirect costs covered by ACTRI.
 Rules governing federal awards (OMB circular A-21) apply for the funds.
-Travel and publication costs cannot be covered.
-Funds must be spent within 12 months, and no-cost extensions are not permitted.
+No funding will be provided for travel, clerical help, office supplies, books and subscriptions, graduate student support, tuition remission, or publication expenses.
+However, mileage reimbursement requests will be allowed for projects whose community partners are located in distant counties.
+Funds must be spent within 12 months — cost extensions are not permitted.

-Letter of commitment- from the Community Partner Organization.
-This letter must be on their letterhead, signed by the leadership of the organization, addressed to Dr. Howard Taras, Director, UC San Diego CTRI Community Engagement unit.
-The letter must: (a) describe the agency’s support of the proposed project, (b) their role in the project, (c) identify the agency representative responsible, and (d) briefly describe the anticipated benefits to the agency and community that will result from the collaboration during this project.
+Letter of Commitment — Provide a letter from the Community Partner Organization.
+This letter must be on their letterhead, signed by the leadership of the organization, addressed to Dr. Howard Taras, Director, UC San Diego ACTRI Community Engagement unit.
+The letter must: (a) describe the agency’s support of the proposed project, (b) their role in the project, (c) identify the agency representative with primary responsibility for the project, and (d) briefly describe the anticipated benefits to the agency and community that will result from the collaboration during this project.

-Biosketch - A current NIH bio-sketch for the PI, Co-PI and any Co-Is (including postdoctoral fellows and graduate or medical students), and a CV or Resume for the Community Agency Representative.
+Biosketch — Provide a current NIH bio-sketch for the PI, Co-PI and any Co-Is (including postdoctoral fellows and graduate or medical students), and a CV or Resume for the Community Agency Representative.

-Take Note of UCSD’s IRB Policy - UCSD Institution Review Board (IRB) approval must be secured by April 1, in order to receive funds on that date.
-As all funds must be spent by March 31 of the following year and cannot be extended, applicants should submit an IRB application at the same time this pilot proposal is submitted to CTRI.
+Take Note of UC San Diego’s IRB Policy — UC San Diego Institutional Review Board (IRB) approval must be secured by April 1, 2018 in order to receive funds on that date.
+As all funds must be spent by March 31 of the following year and cannot be extended, applicants should submit an IRB application at the same time their pilot proposal is submitted to ACTRI.

-Take Note of UCSD’s Conflict of Interest Policy.
-Before UCSD can issue a sub-award or subcontract to your community agency partner, compliance with PHS Financial Conflict of Interest (FCOI) requirements must be demonstrated.
+Take Note of UC San Diego’s Conflict of Interest Policy — Before UC San Diego can issue a sub-award or subcontract to your community agency partner, compliance with PHS Financial Conflict of Interest (FCOI) requirements must be demonstrated.
 If your community agency receives funds, it will be required to either certify that it has its own PHS FCOI compliant policy or that it follows the UC San Diego HS FCOI policy by meeting all of our requirements.
 This can be demonstrated by submitting the FCOI Sub-recipient Commitment Form to the Business Contracts Office and COI Office.
-Feel free to contact the UC San Diego Conflict of Interest Office at: http://coi.ucsd.edu for detailed information.
+Feel free to contact the UC San Diego Conflict of Interest Office for detailed information.